undreamai/LLMUnity/README.md

 - Create a project with a GameObject using the `LLM` script as described above.
 Enable the `Remote` option and optionally configure the port.
 - Create a second project with the game characters using the `LLMCharacter` script as described above.
   Enable the `Remote` option and configure the host with the IP address (starting with "http://") and port of the server.

+If you want to deploy the remote server as a service without using Unity you can follow the instructions at this [link](https://github.com/undreamai/LlamaLib).

 </details>
 <details>